 Everyone who visits Glacier can experience its diverse landscape by driving Going-to-the-Sun Road as it climbs thousands of feet and passes through dense forest, alpine meadows, and rocky cliffs.
 However, beyond this roadway, the park’s spectacular mountain landscape that can present difficult challenges for visitors with special needs.
 Improvements in accessibility are being made each year.
 With a bit of pre-planning, all visitors can find Glacier to be a rewarding experience.

 Get information about facility accessibility in specific locations throughout the park.

 Find videos and other resources designed for visitors with hearing disabilities.

 Service animals are allowed in national parks.
 See this page for information about what qualifies as a service animal and wildlife warnings.

 Glacier Shuttle System

 All Glacier shuttles are ADA accessible.
 Park visitors with a disability can access many destinations along Going-to-the-Sun Road while enjoying the spectacular scenery by riding on one of the parks's optional and environmentally-friendly buses.

-The monthly Ranger-led Activities Schedule can be found on the Park Publications page.
-Physical/mobility accessible programs are marked with a symbol.
+Check the monthly Ranger-led Activities Schedule, in which physical/mobility accessible programs are marked with a symbol.
 All ranger programs strive to engage multiple senses and learning styles.
 If you require audio assistance, please let the ranger know in advance, as audio equipment may be available at certain venues.
 Drop by Apgar Nature Center for family-friendly hands-on, interactive activities and displays.
 Groups may request a special program by contacting the park, at least two weeks in advance.

 The Disabled Traveler's Companion

 Another good place to look for information on accessibility is the Disabled Traveler's Companion Website.
 While not officially affiliated with the National Park Service, they have been working with Glacier and other national parks to provide valuable information to travelers with disabilities.
 Their website contains information on and photographs of campgrounds, lodges, and park attractions that will aid in planning your trip to Glacier.